simplex-chat/simplex-chat/docs/guide/secret-groups.md

 #### To set an initial role for new members joining via link:

-1. Open a group chat.
+1. Click or tap on a group chat.
-2. Tap on your group's name at the top of the screen.
+2. Click or tap on your group's name at the top of the screen.
 3. Create a group link, if you haven't already.
 4. From the **Initial role** dropdown, choose from the following two options:
    - `member`